 Even if you don't have any symptoms, it's important to have regular visits to your doctor.
 He may take blood tests that can check if your chronic myelogenous leukemia -- also known as chronic myeloid leukemia -- has moved into an advanced stage.

-For most people with CML, medications prevent the disease from advancing to its later stages.
+For most people with CML, medications prevent the disease from moving to its later stages.

 But it can still happen.
-About 10% to 15% of CML patients reach the advanced stages of the disease, says Elias Jabbour, MD.
-He's a leukemia expert at the University of Texas MD Anderson Cancer Center in Houston.
+About 10% to 15% of CML patients reach the advanced stages of the disease, says Elias Jabbour, MD, a leukemia expert at the University of Texas M.D.
+Anderson Cancer Center in Houston.

 It can happen if you don't take your meds, if your disease was already advanced when doctors found it, or if your body stops responding to the medication you're taking.

 The first stage of CML, called the chronic phase, is the easiest to treat.
 But if your diseases advances, you may move into the "accelerated" phase.
 When this happens, abnormal blood cells and platelets (which help stop bleeding) begin to crowd out normal ones.
 Several gene glitches cause that, saysJerald P. Radich, MD, of Seattle's Fred Hutchinson Cancer Research Center.